CivicActions/nebula/USDSPlaybook/AllPlaysTemplate.md

 #### key questions
 - What is the scope of the project?
 What are the key deliverables?
 - What are the milestones?
 How frequent are they?
-- What are the performance metrics defined in the contract (e.g., response time, system uptime, time period to address priority issues)?---
+- What are the performance metrics defined in the contract (e.g., response time, system uptime, time period to address priority issues)?# Play 6
-id: 6
-title: Assign one leader and hold that person accountable
+## Assign one leader and hold that person accountable
----

 There must be a single product owner who has the authority and responsibility to assign tasks and work elements; make business, product, and technical decisions; and be accountable for the success or failure of the overall service.
 This product owner is ultimately responsible for how well the service meets needs of its users, which is how a service should be evaluated.
 The product owner is responsible for ensuring that features are built and managing the feature and bug backlogs.